-Texas Police Officer Who Shot And Killed A Black Teen Who Was Trying To Leave A House Party Is Fired
+Texas Police Have Fired The Officer Who Shot And Killed A Black Teen Trying To Leave A House Party

-A police officer in Texas who fatally shot a black teenager as he was leaving a house party was fired, officials announced Tuesday.
+A suburban Dallas police department fired the officer who shot and killed a black teenager as he was leaving a house party on Saturday night, officials announced Tuesday.

-Jordan Edwards, a 15-year-old freshman at Mesquite High School in a suburb of Dallas, died after Officer Roy Oliver fired multiple rounds at the car he was riding in Saturday night.
-The car was filled with five teenagers, including Edwards and his 16-year-old brother, who were trying to leave the party after cops arrived.
+Jordan Edwards, a 15-year-old freshman at Mesquite High School, died after Balch Springs Police Officer Roy Oliver fired multiple rounds with his rifle into the car he was riding in.
+The car was filled with five teenagers who were trying to leave an end-of-the-year party after cops arrived.
+Jordan's 16-year-old brother was driving the vehicle during the shooting and noticed his brother's head was smoking, attorney Lee Merritt said, and then flagged police to help.

-On Tuesday, Balch Springs Police Chief Jonathan Haber said Oliver had been terminated.
+On Tuesday, Balch Springs Police Chief Jonathan Haber said Oliver, who was the second officer at the scene, had been terminated.
+The chief said Oliver, who has been with the department since July 2011, violated several departmental policies, but would not elaborate on which ones.
+Prosecutors are still investigating and could charge Oliver, who has the right to appeal.

-Balch Springs police on Monday reversed their original account of the shooting, acknowledging that the car had been driving away when the officer shot opened fire with a rifle.
+On Monday, Haber reversed the department's original account of the shooting, acknowledging that the car had been driving away when the officer opened fire with a rifle.
 Initially, police claimed that the vehicle had been backing up toward officers in "an aggressive manner."

+"I made a mistake and I apologized for it," Haber said Tuesday.

+In a statement, Jordan's family said they were grateful that Oliver had been terminated and thanked Haber for his "commendable strides toward justice," but there "remains a long road ahead."

 But Haber conceded at a news conference Monday that that account was inaccurate, and that after reviewing dash cam footage, it was clear the vehicle was "moving forward" as the officers approached.